Stan Cockerton

 Stan Cockerton (born May 19, 1955) is a former All-American lacrosse player for the NC State Wolfpack men's lacrosse team from 1977 to 1980, leading the Wolfpack to its only NCAA Men's Lacrosse Championship tournament appearance in 1979.

 Career

-Cockerton is ranked fourth all-time in NCAA career goals with 193 and is second in points per game at 6.36.
+Cockerton is among the all-time career goal scorers with 193 and is second in points per game at 6.36.
 He led the Wolfpack to 30 wins from 1977 to 1980, with two second-place finishes in the Atlantic Coast Conference.
 North Carolina State cancelled the varsity lacrosse program in 1983.
 Stan once scored 11 goals in one game, against Salisbury State in 1979.

 Cockerton, a three time first-team All American, learned the game in Ontario playing box lacrosse for the famed Oshawa Green Gaels junior team.
 He also teamed with Mike French for the 1978 Canadian National Team upset over a heavily favored U.S. team, scoring the overtime winning goal.
 Cockerton also played for the Brooklin Redmen in Major Series Lacrosse, while he was going to school at North Carolina State, scoring over 200 points for the Redmen.